alan-turing-institute/AutSPACEs/code-of-conduct.md

   The research team will maintain records of all such bans so that they may be reviewed in the future, extended to a Code of Conduct safety team as it is built, or otherwise maintained.
   If a member of the community is removed from an event they will not be reimbursed for any part of the event that they miss.

-Once a resolution is agreed upon, but before it is enacted, Kirstie Whitaker will contact the original reporter and any other affected parties and explain the proposed resolution.
+Once a resolution is agreed upon, but before it is enacted, Bastian Greshake Tzovaras will contact the original reporter and any other affected parties and explain the proposed resolution.
 Bastian Greshake Tzovaras will ask if this resolution is acceptable, and must note feedback for the record.
 However, she is not required to act on this feedback.